Propspeed

 Equipment Discussion

-Oceanmax makes a range of products to support Propspeed’s application: Propstrip for removing old Propspeed, Propclean (denatured alcohol) and Propprep (phosphoric acid) wipes for surface prep.
+Propspeed makes a range of products to support Propspeed’s application: Propclean (denatured alcohol) and Propprep (phosphoric acid) wipes for surface prep.

 Price

-Propspeed is available in a 200 ml kit– which will coat a single 24 inch or 60 cm propeller, a 500 ml kit – which will coat a set of 2 X 42 inch or propellers and a 1-liter kit – which will coat a set of two 48 inch or 120 cm propellers.
+Propspeed is available in a Small Kit– which will coat a surface of approximately 0.7ft2, a Medium Kit – which will coat a surface of 18.3ft2, and a Large Kit – which will coat a surface of 36.6ft2.

 Propspeed is initially more costly than toxic anti-fouling paints, but long term more cost-effective, as it is said to last an average of one to two years and positively affects fuel consumption (we’ll report on this with our challenge report).
 It also increases sacrificial anode life.